-The past decade has seen new combinations of implant materials and surgical techniques that have made hip replacement and hip resurfacing very positive solutions to the pain and immobility of arthritis.
+The past decade has seen new combinations of implant materials and surgical techniques that have made hip surgery like hip replacement and hip resurfacing very positive solutions to the pain and immobility of arthritis.

 The experienced surgeons at FKOC will be able to provide you with an expert diagnosis and treatment plan to overcome hip pain caused by arthritis.